Pulmonary & Critical Care Fellowship

 Contact Information

-Erine Raybon-Rojas, MDPulmonary & Critical Care Fellowship Program Director 770-219-0067 Pulmonary & Critical Care Fellowship Main PDCCMfellowship@nghs.com Pulmonary & Critical Care Fellowship Email
+Vijaya Ramalingam, MDPulmonary & Critical Care Fellowship Interim Program Director Christine Gillespie, MA Ed, EdSPulmonary & Critical Care Fellowship Program Coordinator 770-219-0067 Pulmonary & Critical Care Fellowship Main PDCCMfellowship@nghs.com Pulmonary & Critical Care Fellowship Email

 FAQs

-Do you accept fellows outside of the Match?
+Do you accept applicants outside of the match?

 What research opportunities will I have?

 Research is an integral part of fellowship training.
-Fellows will have plenty of research opportunities within the disciplines of pulmonology and critical care medicine under the supervision of a faculty research mentor and the GME research team.
-Fellows are encouraged and expected to be active members of local and national scientific communities.
-Fellows interested in quality improvement or medical education will have the opportunity to participate in upper levels of training in one of the CoRE tracks according to their interest.
+Fellows are expected to actively engage in scholarly activities, working closely with the GME Research & Quality Improvement and Scholarly Activity teams.
+Dedicated research blocks are allocated throughout all three years of training.
+Fellows interested in quality improvement or medical education will have the opportunity to participate in upper levels of training in one of the CoRE tracks.